iamhectorsosa/f-server/README.md

 ## TODO

-- [ ] Improve Store error handling
+- [ ] Improve Store, server and auth error handling
 - [ ] Integrate a logger into the Server
 - [ ] Integrate business logic to improve metrics on matches
 - [ ] Optimize SQL schema and/or queries with redesign or indexesa